awesomemotive/easy-digital-downloads/readme.md

 ### 1.0.8.3 ###

 * Added a default purchase receipt email that is used if no custom email has been defined
-* Fixed a bug with the discount codes and their usage counts not getting recorded correctly
+* Fix: Bwith the discount codes and their usage counts not getting recorded correctly
-* Fixed a bug with the install script
+* Fix: Bwith the install script
-* Fixed a problem with apostrophe encoding in the purchase summary sent to PayPal
+* Fix: a problem with apostrophe encoding in the purchase summary sent to PayPal
 * Added pagination to the download/sale log on download Edit screens
 * Added new "edd_default_downloads_name" filter for changing the default singular and plural "download" labels used globally throughout the plugin
 * Adding new span.edd-cart-item-separator to the cart widget and short code
 * Added more support for the [downloads] short code, used to display a list or grid of digital products
 * Moved load_plugin_textdomain to an "init" hook in order to work better with translation plugins
-* Fixed a couple of undefined index errors
+* Fix: a couple of undefined index errors
 * Added option to send purchase receipt when manually marked a payment as complete
 * Added new "edd_success_page_redirect" filter to the function that redirects a buyer to the success page
 * Changed the default charset in the PayPal standard gateway to that of the website